bitextor/bitextor/README.md

 ## Dependences

 Apart from downloading all submodules of this repository (you can do it with `git clone --recurse-submodules https://github.com/bitextor/bitextor.git` ), there are some external tools that need to be in the path. **autotools** and **pkg-config** are necessary for building and installing the project.
 Tools from **JDK** as javac and jar are needed for building Java dependences, and the virtual machine of Java is needed for running them.
 In addition, a c++ compiler is required for compiling as **g++**, and **cmake** and **libboost-all-dev** for `clustercat` and `mgiza` projects.
 Optionally, **httrack** can be used for crawling if specified through arguments and found in binary path.
-See Ubuntu/Debian command below to install all of them at once.
+See Ubuntu/Debian command below (right above "Optional dependences" headline) to install all of them at once.

 Most of the scripts in bitextor are written in Python.
 Because of this, it is necessary to also install Python 2.
 All these tools are available in most Unix-based operating systems repositories.